stevenjowens/erras/readme.md

 Note, this assumes a raspbian environment, which has certain libraries installed by default.

+This also assumes you've configured the raspberrypi to have ssh enabled, and be on the local network.

+The example commands below use the default hostname of raspberrypi.local, but it is, of course, highly recommended that you change the hostname and password before doing anything else.

 So far Erras consists of five files:

 - members.csv contains member data